FusionComputingLab/freegsnke/README.md

 Above we show an example of a static equilibrium calculated using FreeGSNKE's forward solver with a **MAST-U** machine description.
 The contours represent the contours of constant poloidal flux and the different tokamak features are plotted in various colours (refer back to table above).

+## Feature roadmap
+FreeGSNKE is constantly evolving and so we hope to provide users with more advanced features over time:

+**Short term**:
+- JAX-ification of the core Newton-Krylov solvers for auto-differentiability.
+- integration with the IMAS data formats.

+**Long term**:
+- implementation of the current diffusion equation.
+- coupling with transport solvers.
+- coupling with [MOOSE](https://mooseframework.inl.gov/) to quantify electromagnetic loads on tokamak structures during vertical displacement events.

 ## Getting started

-**Get familiar with FreeGS**: given FreeGSNKE relies on some core FreeGS functionality, it is strongly recommended to first familiarise yourself with how it works by taking a looking at the documentation [here](https://freegs.readthedocs.io/en/latest/).
+**Get familiar with FreeGS(NKE)**: given FreeGSNKE relies on some core FreeGS functionality, it is strongly recommended to first familiarise yourself with how it works by taking a looking at the documentation [here](https://freegs.readthedocs.io/en/latest/).

-**After installation (below), check out the FreeGSNKE examples**: Jupyter notebooks with examples of how to solve each of the above equilibrium problems using FreeGSNKE can be found in the `examples/` directory.
+**After installation (below), check out the FreeGSNKE examples**: in addition to the FreeGS docs, Jupyter notebooks with examples of how to solve each of the above equilibrium problems using FreeGSNKE can be found in the `examples/` directory.

 **Refer to the documentation**: once you are a bit more familiar with FreeGSNKE, check out the [Sphinx](https://www.sphinx-doc.org/en/master/) code documentation (build instructions can be found in the `docs/README.md` document).

 **References**: check out the references at the bottom of this page for even more detailed information about FreeGSNKE and how it is being used in the community!

 **Questions**: for questions or queries about the code, first check the examples, then the documentation, then the references, and then the open/closed issues tab.
 If those sources don't answer your query, please open an issue and use the 'question' label.

 ## Installation